Magic: The Gathering formats: Standard

 The Standard (originally called "Type 2") format was introduced in 1995 and became the flagship format in the constructed deck tournament scene.
 It is also the format most commonly found at Friday Night Magic tournaments, played weekly at many hobby shops.
-There's also a variation of the format called Arena Standard which is specifically for MTG Arena.
+A variation of the format called Arena Standard is used for online play through Magic: The Gathering Arena.
 This format generally consists of the most recent standard sets (expansion/core set) releases.
-"Every year, four new sets are released within the Standard format.
-With a goal of keeping the format fresh, Wizards of the Coast removes four sets from Standard every year during the fall.
-This reduces the number of Standard-legal sets from eight over the summer months to five (post-rotation) in the fall, and no set is legal for more than a maximum of two years".
+Sets are included in the standard format for up to three years, with the four oldest sets being removed from the format in the fall "rotation"; thus the number of sets included in the standard format is at its lowest immediately after the rotation and increases as new sets are released until the oldest sets are rotated out again the following fall.
 The previous rule was using three to four recent "Block" releases plus any core sets released between the older set of the block and the first set that would make oldest two blocks rotated out.